cmu-sei/iides/documentation/WhitePaper.md

 We chose to use JSON to define the IIDES schema, as JSON is one of the most widely used data interchange formats and is arguably easier to use than XML.
 However, JSON does have its drawbacks as a language for defining schemas.
 For example, it is difficult to directly specify many-to-many relationships, and it assumes that undefined entities are allowed by default.
 Explicitly stating that additional properties and objects are disallowed would violate our guiding principle of flexibility.
 For this reason, the IIDES schema is defined only in part by its JSON specification.
 Additional details for implementation can be found in this white paper, the descriptions of each component (found in the [documentation](.) folder), and the entity relationship diagrams (ERDs) located in the [UML](../UML/out/) files.

-We also provide a separate reference implementation of IIDES, called PyIIDES, written in Python, for those who wish to reference a schema-comformant, complete implementation.
-PyIIDES is a python package available for download and use in other tools or IIDES implementations.
+We also provide a separate reference implementation of IIDES called PyIIDES, which is written in Python for those who wish to reference a complete schema-conformant implementation.
+PyIIDES is a Python package available for download and use in other tools or IIDES implementations.
 One such example of a tool using PyIIDES is Termite, a lightweight, IIDES-compliant insider threat case management solution.

 For those writing implementations of IIDES in other languages, we suggest conforming as tightly as possible to the IIDES schema as specified in these documents and the reference implementations.
-We request that community members requiring a non-standard or non-comformant implementation of IIDES make a request to the IIDES development team via the GitHub page before implementing a custom schema.
-Doing so provides the team an opportunity to improve IIDES and its associated implementations for use by the community.
+We request that community members requiring a non-standard or non-conformant implementation of IIDES make a request to the IIDES development team via the GitHub page before implementing a custom schema.
+Doing so provides the team an opportunity to improve IIDES and its associated implementations for the community's use.

 ## Conclusion

 Though extensive, existing tools and guidelines do not collectively address the need for a unified insider threat data exchange standard.
-Other frameworks and standards are often focused on specific aspects of threat management, such as external attacks, cyber threat intelligence sharing, or procurement regulations, rather than on creating a holistic, standardized approach to collecting and reporting insider threat incidents.
+Other frameworks and standards are often focused on specific aspects of threat management&mdash;such as external attacks, cyber threat intelligence sharing, or procurement regulations&mdash;rather than on creating a holistic, standardized approach to collecting and reporting insider threat incidents.
 This fragmentation leads to inconsistencies in how insider threats are reported, analyzed, and mitigated across different organizations and sectors.

 IIDES addresses the critical need for an insider threat data standard that integrates these disparate elements into a cohesive framework, ensuring uniformity and effectiveness in addressing insider threats.
 It provides a mechanism for information sharing and collaboration among stakeholders by leveraging best practices and lessons learned from existing policies and frameworks.